Fraud Reporting and Information for Insurers

 Filing Fraud Prevention Plans and Annual SIU Reports

-Insurers who write private or commercial auto insurance, workers’ compensation insurance, or individual, group, or blanket accident and health insurance, and who have 3,000 or more policies in force in the state of New York, and insurers licensed Under Art.
-44 of the Public Health Law with an enrolled population of 60,000 insureds or greater, unless licensed under §§4403(a), )c), (d), (f), or §4408(a), must file a Fraud Prevention Plan and Annual SIU Reports with the New York State Department of Financial Services.
-Fraud Prevention Plans and Annual SIU Reports must be submitted electronically through the DFS portal.
+Insurers who write private or commercial auto insurance, workers’ compensation insurance, or individual, group, or blanket accident and health insurance, and who have 3,000 or more policies in force in the state of New York, and entities licensed Under Art.
+44 of the Public Health Law with an enrolled population of 60,000 insureds or greater, unless licensed under §4403(a), (c), (d), (f), or §4408(a), must file a Fraud Prevention Plan and Annual SIU Report with the New York State Department of Financial Services.
+Fraud Prevention Plans and Annual SIU Report must be submitted electronically through the DFS portal.